sendwyre/yes-compliance-token/YESToken.md

 is the responsibility of the liable party (Wyre), which may have delegated it further (through agreements) with other parties (validators).

+In the cases of custodializing customer funds, the applications must be operated by licensed money service businesses.
+In this case, they must follow all relevent reporting requirements.
+They may offload this compliance process to any of the validators in the ecosystem by forming an agreement with them and leveraging the on-chain query API.

 By offering channels which give compliant users access to other compliant users, we create a very flexible but legally safe financial environment on the blockchain.
+In the cases of

 #### Compliance Attestations